undergroundwires/CEH-in-bullet-points/chapters/06-system-hacking/linux-basics.md

 - `passwd`: used for changing passwords for user accounts.
 - `paste`: merges lines of files
 - `pidof`: gives the process ID of a running program/process.
-- `ping`: check swhether or not a system is up and responding.
+- `ping`: checks whether or not a system is up and responding.
 - `ps`: displays information (in the form of a snapshot) about the currently active processes.
 - `pstree`: produces information about running processes in the form of a tree.
 - `pwd`: displays the name of current/working directory.